 When ordering a Mariposa, Silverback, or Gorilla from Gossamer Gear, you can choose to get a hip belt which is a different size than the torso length without having to pay for a second hip belt, after you purchase your pack.
-If you’ve every purchased a pack that only comes with one hip belt size (that doesn’t fit you), you’re in for a treat, because you can get a highly personalized fit with a Gossamer Gear backpack. if you’re unsure how to size your pack, call Gossamer gear support.
+If you’ve ever purchased a pack that only comes with one hip belt size (that doesn’t fit you), you’re in for a treat, because you can get a highly personalized fit with a Gossamer Gear backpack.
+If you’re unsure how to size your pack, call Gossamer gear support.
 They’re very experienced and helpful and will help you get a good fit.

 Maximum Weight Recommendations